1. The "Appointment Type" and/or "Appointment Expiry" date in Inspira does not reflect my contract type and/or expiry date. How can I correct this?|

 Go to My Learning, then click Request for Learning, then select LPE as the Learning Type.

-The video guide "How to create an account in inspira (external applicant) posted here covers how to request for such access.
-Please try the steps outlined in the video guide.
+The guide "How to create an account in inspira (external applicant) posted here covers how to request for such access.
+Please try the steps outlined in the guide.

 3. After I click "Submit Enrollment", I get the message below